 William F. Shughart II is a Distinguished Research Advisor at the Independent Institute and the J. Fish Smith Professor in Public Choice in the Jon M. Huntsman School of Business at Utah State University.

-Michael D. Thomas is Assistant Professor of Economics at Creighton University.
+Michael D. Thomas is an associate professor in the Economics and Finance Department at Creighton University.

 Economic PolicyEconomyFederal Tax PolicyGovernment and PoliticsLaw and LibertyPolitical TheoryPublic ChoiceRegulationTaxesTaxes and BudgetThe Nanny State